Guigui14460/project-automation/README.md

 GITHUB_OAUTH_ACCESS_TOKEN=<very_long_access_token>
 ```

-You must not use simple or double quotation marks
+You must not use simple or double quotation marks.

 **Warning !** If you have enabled dual authentication, you are required to use an access token.
 Here is the [official Github documentation](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token).
 After, you can only specify the `GITHUB_OAUTH_ACCESS_TOKEN`.

+**Warning !** When you use the executable file, you must be use the command at the same place of your executable.

 ## General usage